elizabeth-medlin/IBM-Data-Science-Capstone/README.md

 # IBM Data Science Capstone
 ### An analysis of SpaceX launch data and predictive variables.
-Not advised as a code reference.
+Includes extra charts and trial and error.
 Good luck!